ns96/SCKTalk/README.md

 SCKTalk
 =======

-Simple Java program for controlling the SCK-200 spin coater kit through the serial port
+Simple Java program for controlling the SCK-200 spin coater kit through the serial port.